doughahn/doughahn.io/projects/marketing/reserve-sem.md

 ---
-title: "Architected SEM strategy drove KPIs in a tough marketplace"
+title: "Architected SEM strategy to drive KPIs in a tough marketplace"
 date: 2018-01-01
 tags: [ 'Marketer' ]
 years: "2018-20"